Snapchat/KeyDB-docs/docs/modules-api-ref.md

 Return an array of string pointers, each string pointer points to a cluster node ID of exactly `REDISMODULE_NODE_ID_SIZE` bytes (without any null term).
 The number of returned node IDs is stored into `*numnodes`.
-However if this function is called by a module not running an a Redis instance with Redis Cluster enabled, NULL is returned instead.
+However if this function is called by a module not running an a KeyDB instance with KeyDB Cluster enabled, NULL is returned instead.

 The IDs returned can be used with `RedisModule_GetClusterNodeInfo()` in order to get more information about single nodes.